DaGhostman/vscode-tree-view/README.md

 - Auto-update on file changes
 - Color-coded to speed up navigation
 - Go To definition when clicking on leaf node*
+- Extract Interfaces from class
+- Generate implementations from interfaces

 \* Note there might be slight variation in feature's behavior, but those mainly come from external library limitations/behavior and will be fixed/normalized ASAP